ProprioCS/Provia.Documents/Service Tickets.md

 Currently, you create new Events from the Events sublist via a popup.
 It lets you select the Event Type, an optional name (if none entered is just inherits the Work Order name.)
 You can enter an Event-specific note, and then you have Scheduling Options.
 These let you pick the intended date(s) for the Event.
 There can be as many days as you think you will need. you can add dates manually, or use a bulk add feature that lets you specify how many days to add, and has checkboxes for whether to include Saturdays, Sundays, and Holidays.

-Each Event can have a Time field - and this can be a specific time, but can also be things like “Anytime”, “Morning”, “Afternoon”, “Night”, “First Stop”, “Last Stop”.
+Each Event can have a Time field - and this can be a specific time, but can also be things like "Anytime", "Morning", "Afternoon", "Night", "First Stop", "Last Stop".

 **Work Order/Event Statuses**